Tagore Baal Niketan Sr. Sec. School, Karnal

 Tagore Baal Niketan Senior Secondary School is a private school founded in 1963 in Karnal, Haryana state, India.

 It is affiliated to the Central Board of Secondary Education (CBSE) which is the largest educational board in the country, teaching students from Nursery up to the twelfth grade.
 It is recognized by the Department of Education, Government of Haryana and the Ministry of Human Resource Development, Government of India.

-Kalpana Chawla and Shiv Sharma also study in this school.

 Tagore Baal Niketan is named in honour of India's first Nobel laureate - Gurudev Rabindranath Tagore.

 History

-The School was started on 1 August 1963 by the educationist and visionary Ms. Vimla Raheja in Karnal, Haryana (India).
+The school was started on 1 August 1963 by the educationist and visionary Ms. Vimla Raheja in Karnal, Haryana (India).

 The school was started on a small premises with a handful of students.

 Administration

-The School is governed by a Board of Trustees.
-The Chairman of the Trust and also Director of the School is Mr. R.M.
+The school is governed by a board of trustees.
+The chairman of the trust and also director of the school is Mr. R.M.
 Raheja.

 The current principal of the school is Dr. Rajan Lamba.
-And the Administrator is Mr. Karan Raheja.
+The administrator is Mr. Karan Raheja.

 Faculty and curriculum

 Medium of Instruction - The medium of instruction is mainly English.
 However, Hindi medium is also available for some specific subjects.

-Streams Offered - The School offers a selection of 19 subjects across four streams in Senior Secondary Classes.
+Streams Offered - The school offers a selection of 19 subjects across four streams in Senior Secondary Classes.